Vehicles with rebuilt titles usually sell for at least 25% less than “clean” title cars.

-There are several different places you can shop for a rebuilt title car, either online or in person.
-Before shopping for a rebuilt title car, it is a good idea to research the market prices for the types of rebuilt titles cars you’re interested in.
+There are several places you can shop for a rebuilt title car, both online and in person.
+Note that it’s a good idea to research the market prices for the types of rebuilt titles that interest you.

 Auctions (Local or Online)